Vibex/Penta/README.md

 * TOGRULE: wid, rule = Applies a rule to a window.
 * WINTAG: wid, tag = Moves a window to a tag.
 * TOGTAG: tag = Toggels the activation of a tag.
+* ONETAG: tag = Set a single tag to have focus.
 * TILE: mode = Sets Penta to a tile mode.

 Tile